-The 2014 Golden Eagle count of 136 birds tied the record low at Commissary Ridge, previously set in 2011 and the passage rate was also low compared to the site average.
-The season's Bald Eagle count and passage rate did not significantly differ from historic site averages (Table 1).
-Analyses of long-term passage rates indicate that regional populations of both eagle speices remain stable (no significant trend based on regression analysis).
+The 2015 Golden Eagle count set a new record (359) which is worth noting because 2014 tied the record for the lowest count at Commissary Ridge (Table 1).
+The passage rate for Golden Eagles was also above the historical average.
+The count and passage rate for Bald Eagles was consistent with the historic average.
+Analyses of long-term passage rates indicate that regional populations of both eagle species remain stable (no significant trend based on regression analysis).